Topgrading - Basic Definitions

 Q: Wasn’t the big Ford lawsuit about Topgrading?

 A: Absolutely not!
 In Topgrading (2005 edition) in which there is a section entitled, How NOT to Topgrade.
-The short version is this: Ford’s head of HR several times contacted me and asked that I consult with them, but we could never match calendars, and I never offered advice in any form.
-In my opinion, Ford implemented a crazy forced ranking system that goes against everything I’ve recommended.
+The short version is this: Ford’s head of HR several times contacted Brad Smart and asked that him to consult with them, but they never met because calendars didn’t match.
+Brad never gave any advice.
+Ford implemented a forced ranking system that goes against everything Topgrading recommends.

 Validity of Topgrading

 Q: Is Topgrading valid?

 A: Of course.
 In 2014 Michael S. Lorence completed his PH.D. dissertation at Georgia State University: The Impact of Systematically Hiring Top Talent: A Study of Topgrading as a Rigorous Employee Selection Bundle.
 He slices and dices 6 representative case studies and concludes that indeed the reported findings of Topgraders experiencing only a 10% mis-hire rate was much better than the 75% average mis-hire rate across the country.
 He notes that no hiring approach in the published literature, some 100,000+ studies of talent, show any approach nearly as good.

 Q: Is Topgrading legally defensible?